-Lake Ontario salmon fishing puts more demands on a Mercury outboard setup than almost any other Ontario fishery.
+Lake Ontario salmon fishing puts heavy, specific demands on a Mercury outboard setup.
 Long days at trolling speed.
-Heavy electrical load from electric downriggers, sonar, and lights.
+Heavy electrical load from electric downriggers, sonar, chartplotter, and lights.
 Charging system has to hold voltage at idle.
 Kicker needs to run for hours at consistent low RPM.
 Dual-battery management matters.

-This guide is the dealer-side perspective on rigging a Lake Ontario salmon boat for the work it actually does.
-Written from HBW's position at Rice Lake, 15 to 20 minutes drive from the Port Hope and Cobourg ports that most north-shore charter and recreational anglers launch from.
+This is the dealer-side perspective on rigging a Lake Ontario salmon boat for the work it actually does.
+Written from HBW's position on Rice Lake, 15 to 20 minutes from the Port Hope and Cobourg ports that most north-shore charter and recreational anglers launch from.

 Drive time from HBW to Lake Ontario ports